Kiryat Shomrei Emunim

-Kiryat Shomrei Emunim (קרית שומרי אמונים, "City of the Guardians of Faith") is a Hasidic Jewish neighborhood in western Jerusalem.
+Kiryat Shomrei Emunim (קרית שומרי אמונים, "City of the Guardians of the Faithful") is a Hasidic Jewish neighborhood in western Jerusalem.
 It was founded in the early 1960s by the Shomrei Emunim Rebbe, Rabbi Avrohom Chaim Roth.

 Name

 The neighborhood is named after the eponymous book by Aharon Roth, founder of the Shomer Emunim Hasidic dynasty.
 This work contains essays on the subjects of "faith, reward and punishment, redemption, and a passionate yearning for God".
 The main street in the neighborhood is also called Shomrei Emunim Street.

 Location

 Kiryat Shomrei Emunim is bordered by Mea Shearim to the south, Beit Yisrael to the west and north, and Shivtei Yisrael Street to the east.

 History

 Kiryat Shomrei Emunim was established in the early 1960s by Rabbi Avrohom Chaim Roth, the Shomrei Emunim Rebbe, son and successor of the founder of the Shomer Emunim dynasty, Aharon Roth.
 The Rebbe selected a site between the long-established neighborhoods of Mea Shearim and Beit Yisrael.
 He procured a gift of IL50,000 from the Bank of Israel toward construction costs.
 In addition to residential buildings, the Rebbe opened a Talmud Torah and yeshiva.

 Over time, the neighborhood grew to include 12 buildings, a synagogue, yeshiva gedola, yeshiva ketana, kollel, and mikveh.
 In 1975 a Bais Yaakov girls high school moved to Kiryat Shomrei Emunim.

 In 1976 the Rebbe relocated to Bnei Brak, but returned to the neighborhood each year to celebrate the holidays of Rosh Hashana, Yom Kippur, Sukkot, and Shavuot with his Hasidim in Jerusalem.